dfirebaugh/bop/README.md

 `bop` is a no-build JavaScript library for creating web components.

+i.e. you can just drop in `src/bop.js` into your project.

 ## Quick Start

 Here’s an example of using `bop` to create and use a custom web component: